simatec/ioBroker.backitup/docs/en/backitup.md

     - history.ccuLastTime -> stores the creation date and time of the last CCU backup
     - history.minimalLastTime -> stores the creation date and time of the last standard backup
     - history.totalLastTime -> saves the creation date and time of the last complete backup
+    - history.totalSuccess -> shows the state "true" on successful backup
+	- history.ccuSuccess -> shows the state "true" on successful backup
+    - history.minimalSuccess -> shows the state "true" on successful backup

 2. Show history log in Vis
     - It is possible to display the history log, for example, in a html widget by entering the following line in HTML: